How to Teach the Internet Etiquette to Your Child

 However, being a parent all of us know that teaching manners and etiquettes to today’s children isn’t as easy as “please” and “thank you.”
 In fact, when it comes to the internet and the online world, they would teach us a thing or two.

 So, how would you teach them the Netiquettes!

-FYI – A person’s behaviour when communicating on the Internet (net) is called ‘Netiquette’ as per the modern internet language (slang).
+FYI – A person’s behavior when communicating on the Internet (net) is called ‘Netiquette’ as per the modern internet language (slang).